patdel0/SAGP/README.md

 - Facilitating connections among developers
 - Offering good first issues for beginners

+## Work in Progress
+This project is currently in its early stages of development.
+Some features may be incomplete or subject to change.
+We appreciate your patience and welcome any contributions or feedback!

 ## Contributing
 Please refer to our [contribution guide](docs/CONTRIBUTING.md) for further information.